Terms of Reference

 Confidentiality

 The Board will be presented with a range of information and papers on aspects of NZSL.
-Some of this information will be commercially sensitive or contain personal information about individuals.
+Some of this information will be confidential or contain personal information about individuals.

 The Board will need to ensure there are no surprises for Ministers, by ensuring that all members follow agreed processes for sharing information.
 Under the “no surprises” policy, Ministers expect to be informed well in advance of any material or significant events, transactions and other issues relating to the Board that may be contentious or could attract public interest, whether positive or negative.

-The Board will need to agree whether information is for sharing or to be kept private, subject to the Official Information Act 1982.
+The Board will need to agree whether information is for sharing or to be kept confidential, subject to the Official Information Act 1982.

 Members shall not disclose any confidential information obtained in the course of carrying out their role as a member of the Board.